WorldSellerGame/world-seller/MODDING.md

 * `maxWorkers` - how many workers can gather from this node at once

 ##### Adding a New Recipe

-1. Add the recipe under the corresponding tradeskill in the `content/` folder (file names are used here for the specific tradeskill they give content for).

 Recipes require: